Thundershowers or rain likely - New Age

-Light to moderate rain or thunder showers accompanied by temporary gusty wind is likely to occur at many places over Khulna, Barisal Chittagong, Rajshahi, Rangpur and Dhaka divisions and at a few places over Mymensingh and Sylhet divisions with moderately heavy to heavy falls at places over the country till 6:00pm today.
+Light to moderate rain/thunder showers accompanied by temporary gusty wind is likely to occur at many places over Rangpur, Rajshahi, Mymensingh, Dhaka, Khulna, Barisal, Chittagong and Sylhet divisions with moderately heavy to heavy falls at places over the country till 6:00pm today.

-Day and night temperature may remain nearly unchanged over the country, Met Office said.
+Day temperature may fall slightly and night temperature may fall by 1-2 degrees Celsius over the country, Met Office said.

-The country’s highest temperature, 35.5 degrees Celsius, was recorded on Tuesday in Sylhet and the lowest, 25.2 degrees Celsius, at Rangamati and Srimangal.
+The country’s highest temperature, 35.8 degrees Celsius, was recorded on Sunday in Rajshahi and the lowest, 24.5 degrees Celsius, in Dimla.

 Thundershowers or rain likelyUnited News of Bangladesh .
 Dhaka

-Light to moderate rain or thunder showers accompanied by temporary gusty wind is likely to occur at many places over Khulna, Barisal Chittagong, Rajshahi, Rangpur and Dhaka divisions and at a few places over Mymensingh and Sylhet divisions with moderately heavy to heavy falls at places over the country till 6:00pm today.
+Light to moderate rain/thunder showers accompanied by temporary gusty wind is likely to occur at many places over Rangpur, Rajshahi, Mymensingh, Dhaka, Khulna, Barisal, Chittagong and Sylhet divisions with moderately heavy to heavy falls at places over the country till 6:00pm today.

 Comments